Skrimpton/tkinter-dot-desktop-file-editor/README.md

 - Holding \<Alt\> enables touchpad scrolling.
   - Touchpad scrolling horizontally and vertically both scroll the frame up and down.
-  - This is due to event.delta always returning 0 on linux, so \<Button\> event is overloaded and handled instead
+  - This is due to event.delta always returning 0 on linux, so \<Button\> event is handled instead
   - \<Button\>-event does not reveal direction, according to my searxng results
+  - TODO: add check for OS-type and make <MouseWheel> logic

 - \<Alt+Up or Down -arrows> scrolls the window